 Product management is a demanding position that includes tasks such as highlighting the product among many competitors and solving the main problems of your target audience of customers.
-Therefore, being a product manager comes with lots of responsibilities.
+Therefore, being a What is a product manager?
+A product manager is the person who’s job is to ensure a product’s overall success and leads the teams related to the product.
+This title… comes with lots of responsibilities.
 Product manager skills include various hard (technical) and soft (the skills that are not directly about your business but still quite useful for your personality) skills.

 To achieve these skills, product managers should constantly learn and improve.
 Here is our list of the Top Product Management Courses you can acquire and polish these skills from.
 Now let’s talk about what these product manager skills are.